-Full sports uniform must be worn on sports day and on days students have their PE lessons.
+Full sports uniform must be worn on sports day and may be worn on days students have their PE lessons.

 NB: WHS requirements still apply.
-If students have any practical classes on days they wear their sports uniform, black leather shoes MUST be worn for those classes.
+If students have any practical classes on days they wear their sports uniform; black leather shoes MUST be worn for those classes.